itsme® eSign Service – Qualified Electronic Signatures (QES)

 16 January 2026

-As mentioned in a previous blog post, starting 1 January, the Itsme eSign service is used in OKSign to securely sign documents.
+As mentioned in a previous blog post, OKSign now uses the itsme® eSign service to securely sign documents.

 The itsme® eSign service, provided by Belgian Mobile ID NV, enables users to apply a Qualified Electronic Signature (QES) to a PDF document.
 This is the highest legally recognised signature level under the European eIDAS regulation.
 A QES has the same legal value as a handwritten signature and is accepted throughout the European Union.

-This means that from 1 January 2026, all signatures made via the itsme® eSign service will automatically be qualified signatures, with enhanced legal and technical processing.
+From 1 January 2026 onwards, all signatures made via the itsme® eSign service will automatically be qualified signatures, with enhanced legal and technical processing.

-Because the Itsme signature is a qualified X.509 signature, it is added at the end of the document on a separate page (see screenshot).
-At the location where you placed signature fields in the OKSign Editor (or via the API), a message appears indicating that the official signature can be found on the last page of the signed document.
+Because the itsme® signature is a qualified X.509 signature, it is added on a separate page at the end of the document.
+At the location where you placed signature fields in the OKSign Editor (or via the API), a message appears indicating that the official signature can be found on the last page.

 Impact for OKSign users